anvix9/anvix-c.github.io/_posts/2024-01-03-monograph#1:Genesis-of-science-and-relationship-with-artificial-intelligence.markdown

 <br/>
 <p style="text-align: justify;">
-This series of monographs titled <mark>“Philosophy of Science”</mark> is intended to give a broad picture of what could be the purpose of a scientific endeavor in our short human existence and at the same time behave as a template anyone can refer to when working a particular problem.
+This series of monographs titled “Philosophy of Science” is intended to give a broad picture of what could be the purpose of a scientific endeavor in our short human existence and at the same time behave as a template anyone can refer to when working a particular problem.
 It is an angle of perception that might give a different shape of how we understand things but it does not give The final solution for everything.
 This series will have 4 core parts and we will be extended with other annexes monographs in this category.
 </p>
 <br/>